 When preparing and running events, lots of information tends to arise, where some of which should remain private for safety or convenience.
 As such, all information regarding upcoming events will be considered confidential unless otherwise disclosed by a Team Leader.
 Should you wish to disclose information, seek the approval of a Team Leader beforehand.

 Team Leaders will likely be dealing with information that is incredibly sensitive or private surrounding events and as such have the right to withhold this information if they deem it ‘highly confidential’.
-However, if you believe that a Team Leader(s) are withholding information that should be released either to the Staff or Publically, contact a Team Leader with your reasoning as to why said information should be released and it will be discussed.
+However, if you believe that a Team Leader(s) are withholding information that should be released either to the Staff or to the public, contact a Team Leader with your reasoning as to why said information should be released and it will be discussed.

-Confidential information should remain private, obviously, so any disclosure of information without approval or previous disclosure by Team Leaders, i.e. if another Team Leader has disclosed the information publicly before, will result in punitive actions.
-Breaking confidentiality will follow a ‘One Warning’ system, in which members who disclose two seperate unapproved pieces of information will be subjected to punishment.
+Confidential information should remain private, obviously, so any disclosure of information without approval or previous disclosure by Team Leaders, i.e. if another Team Leader has publicly disclosed the information before, will result in punitive actions.
+Breaking confidentiality will follow a ‘One Warning’ system, in which members who disclose two separate unapproved pieces of information will be subjected to punishment.
 However, severe disclosure or leaks to competitors could bypass this system.